Trend or Truth: Is Sourdough Bread Actually Healthier?

 What is sourdough?

 Let's start at the basics..
 What even IS sourdough?
-Well it is one of the original processes for baking leavened bread- making it popular with ancestral eating styles.
-In regular bread, they often use commercial yeast to get dough rise.
-With sourdough, you are using a culture of natural and wild yeasts (in your starter) to get the dough to rise and create a nice fluffy loaf!
+Well, it is one of the original processes for baking leavened bread- making it popular with ancestral eating styles.
+Sourdough bread, a staple food in many cultures today, has its roots in ancient Egypt.
+Evidence suggests that the Egyptians were the first to use wild yeast to leaven bread, creating a lighter, airier loaf than the flatbreads that were previously common.
+In regular bread, they often use commercial yeast to get the dough to rise.
+With sourdough, you are using a culture of natural and wild yeasts (in your starter) that grow in room temperature to get the dough to rise and create a nice fluffy loaf!

-The sour flavor that make sourdough so popular is a result of the fermentation process of that good bacteria and yeast in the culture.
+The sour flavor that makes sourdough so popular is a result of the fermentation process of the good bacteria and yeast in the culture.
 That is why sourdough is a little more hands-on.. because every starter acts a little bit different depending on the wild yeast, bacteria, temperature, and climate in your area.

 How to make sourdough?